 - There are keyboard issues.
 The keyboard must use correct mapping and become visible when needed.

 - There are navigation issues.
-The user must be able to navigate through the app and go back to the home screen.
+Users must be able to navigate through the app and return to the home screen.

 - The app crashes or closes during use.

 - The app damages the device or causes excessive battery drainage.

 - The app release has missing .cod files or does not work.

 - The vendor does not have the appropriate digital rights to distribute the application.

 - The app violates the terms or conditions of the BlackBerry World Vendor Guidelines and the BlackBerry SDK License Agreement.